Any funding or bursary questions? Please call Student Finances Client Service team on 021 808 3530 or log a ticket on our service desk portal.

 Merit Awards

-Excellence Awards (for first-year students)
+Excellence awards (for first-year students)

 Stellenbosch University (SU) identifies students who will contribute to the institution’s well-established core functions: research and innovation, learning and teaching, and social impact.
 The University produces reliable and relevant knowledge, develops human potential, and forges meaningful partnerships with the rest of society.
 All of this makes SU a jewel in the crown of higher education in South Africa, and we are delighted and proud to have top learners join us as ‘Maties’.